danielsularea/lily.work/blog/_posts/2015-07-03-local-development-setup-in-osx-yosemite.md

 ## Sublime Text
 - Set up Package Control for the version of Sublime Text you have using the Python snippet found [here][package-control]{:target="_blank"}.
 - [Spacegray Theme][spacegray]{:target="_blank"}: `Cmd + Shift + P`, choose `Package Control: Install Package`, and then find `Theme - Spacegray`.
 - I do a lot of writing in LaTeX so I like to compile my files right in Sublime Text.
 To do so, first [install BasicTeX][basictex]{:target="_blank"}.
 You don't need the full MacTeX and I generally don't like to install it because it's such a huge file.
-However, it does have a lot of packages you may need for templates and such.
+That being said, MacTeX does have a lot of packages you may need for templates and such.
+To combat this, I install each additional package manually using `tlmgr`.
 - Test if the `tlmgr` command works in your Terminal with `which tlmgr`, which should return the path that the bin file belongs to.
-However, if it does not, you may need to add it to your $PATH.
+However, if it does not, you may need to add it to your `$PATH`.
 - Update `tlmgr` with `sudo tlmgr update —self` if needed.
 - Install `latexmk` with `sudo tlmgr install latexmk`.
 (This is how you'd install any packages from MacTeX that isn't already in BasicTeX)

 ## PostgreSQL
-I use [PostgreSQL][postgresql]{:target="_blank"} for both my rails and django projects so I won't be installed MySQL on my computer just yet.
+I use [PostgreSQL][postgresql]{:target="_blank"} for both my rails and django projects so I won't be installing MySQL on my computer just yet.
 To get PostgreSQL, I run

 ``` shell
 brew install postgresql